Najma53/README-Generator-using-CLI/README.md

 ##  License

-License under the Apache lisence.
+License under the MIT lisence.
 To view further documentation please click on the [link](https://opensource.org/licenses)

 ##  Contributing
 To contribute Fork the repository ,make the changes and if accepted it will be added to the repo

 ##  Tests
 Not Applicable